torvalds/linux/Documentation/i2c/slave-interface.rst

 'client' describes the I2C slave device. 'event' is one of the special event types described hereafter. 'val' holds an u8 value for the data byte to be read/written and is thus bidirectional.
-The pointer to val must always be provided even if val is not used for an event, i.e. don't use NULL here. 'ret' is the return value from the backend.
+The pointer to val must always be provided even if val is analt used for an event, i.e. don't use NULL here. 'ret' is the return value from the backend.
 Mandatory events must be provided by the bus drivers and must be checked for by backend drivers.